bbauska/JS-InterviewQuestions-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>64: How are event handlers defined in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Answer:</h4>

-<h4>Answer:</h4> Event handlers are defined by assigning a function to an event handler
+<p>Event handlers are defined by assigning a function to an event handler
 property, unlike HTML where event handlers are defined by giving a string of JavaScript code to an event handler attribute.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>65: What do the HTMLInputElement and HTMLFormElementinterfaces define in HTML DOM?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Answer:</h4>

-<h4>Answer:</h4> The HTMLInputElement defines focus() and blur() methods and form
+<p>The HTMLInputElement defines focus() and blur() methods and form
 property.
 HTMLFormElementinterfaces defines submit() and reset() methods and length property.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>66: How many levels of DOM standard are currently released?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Answer:</h4>

-<h4>Answer:</h4> There are two levels of DOM: the first one was released in 1998 and it
+<p>There are two levels of DOM: the first one was released in 1998 and it
 defines the core DOM interfaces.
 The second level that was released in 2000 that updates the core interfaces and defines standard APIs for working with document events style sheets CSS.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>67: Are there any more levels of DOM?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Answer:</h4>

-<h4>Answer:</h4> Yes there are.
+<p>Yes there are.
 One of them is the level 3 DOM, but its features are not fully
 supported by all the web browsers and the other is the level0 DOM whish in fact is the legacy DOM.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>68: What does the Node interface define in DOM?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Answer:</h4>

-<h4>Answer:</h4> The node interface defines the childNotes, firstChild, lastChild, nextSibling
+<p>The node interface defines the childNotes, firstChild, lastChild, nextSibling
 and previousSibling properties.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>69: How do you find document elements in a HTML document?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-You can find elements by using the getElementsByTagName and obtain any type of HTML element.</p>
+<p>You can find elements by using the getElementsByTagName and obtain any
+type of HTML element.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>70: How are documents created and modified in DOM?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Documents are modified by setting attribute values on document elements with the element.setAttribute() method.
+<p>Documents are modified by setting attribute values on document elements
+with the element.setAttribute() method.
 They are created with document.createDocumentFragment().</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>71: How can you build a DOM tree of arbitrary document content?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-You can achieve this by creating new Element and text nodes with the Document.CreateElement() and Document.CreateTextNote() methods; you can then add them to a document with the Note.AppendChild(), Note.InsertBefore() and Note.replaceChild() methods.</p>
+<p>You can achieve this by creating new Element and text nodes with the
+Document.CreateElement() and Document.CreateTextNote() methods; you
+can then add them to a document with the Note.AppendChild(), Note.InsertBefore() and Note.replaceChild() methods.</p>